truenas/documentation/content/en/hub/initial-setup/FirstTimeLogin/webuilogin.md

 * Are proxy settings enabled in the browser configuration?
   If so, disable the settings and try connecting again.
-* If the page does not load, make sure that a `ping` reaches the TrueNAS system’s IP address.
+* If the page does not load, make sure that a `ping` reaches the TrueNAS system IP address.
   If the address is in a private IP address range, it is only accessible from within that private network.

 If the web interface is shown but seems unresponsive or incomplete:

-* Make sure the browser allows cookies, Javascript, and custom fonts from the TrueNAS® system.
+* Make sure the browser allows cookies, Javascript, and custom fonts from the TrueNAS system.
 * Try a different browser.
 Firefox is recommended.

 If the UI becomes unresponsive after an upgrade or other system operation, clear the site data and refresh the browser (<kbd>Shift</kbd>+<kbd>F5</kbd>).